MarcoMontel/javaee-rest-inmemory-pom/README.md

-A Plain and Clean JavaEE Project Template
+A Plain and Clean JavaEE Test Project Template
 =====================

-Minimal Maven 3 pom.xml for JavaEE 7 Projects (for JavaEE 6 checkout the JavaEE6 tag)
+Minimal Maven 3 archetype for testing JavaEE 7 Rest Projects with default inmemory database.